-Access to Algebra (formerly known as Math Enrichment)
+Access to Algebra

-Registration for 2025 Bridge Courses for Access to Algebra is open Jan.
-27, 2025, through Feb.
-21, 2025.
+Registration for 2026 Bridge Courses for Access to Algebra is open October 14, 2025, through November 3, 2025.
 CLICK HERE to register!

-Click here to view the Access to Algebra Family Information Session Deck
+Click here to view the Access to Algebra Family Information Session Deck - Available on Oct 14th

 The District 97 Middle School Access to Algebra program is offered to all eligible students in Grades 5-7 to ensure a pathway to Integrated Math I (Algebra) by 8th grade.
-The program includes Access to Algebra Bridge Courses and the MAP testing pathway.
+The program includes Access to Algebra Bridge Courses and the Spring Renaissance Star testing pathway.
 You may access the charts that include the two pathways students in grades 5-7 may select to be considered for acceleration in the area of Access to Algebra Pathways.

 *Please note that if your student successfully passes through one of the Access to Algebra pathways, they will be enrolled in Integrated Math 1 for eighth grade.
 Integrated Math 1 is the first class in a series of courses where students are exposed to algebra, geometry, and statistical thinking.
 This change was made over the last two years to align with Oak Park River Forest High School’s math courses so our students would be better prepared for their high school math trajectory.